stfc/PSyclone/doc/dynamo0p3.rst

 Stencil Metadata
 ^^^^^^^^^^^^^^^^

-Field metadata supports an optional 4th argument which specifies that the field is accessed as a stencil operation within the Kernel.
+Field metadata supports an optional 4th argument which can be used either to specify that the field is accessed as a stencil operation within the Kernel or, that the field is on a particular mesh (resolution).
+The latter option is described in Section :ref:`dynamo0.3-intergrid-mdata`.
 Stencil metadata only makes sense if the associated field is read within a Kernel i.e. it only makes sense to specify stencil metadata if the first entry is ``GH_FIELD`` and the second entry is ``GH_READ``.

 Stencil metadata is written in the following format: